Rainwater harvesting is the process of collecting rainwater in order to reuse it and reduce your need for using excess water from the mains.

 A whole-house rainwater harvesting system involves piping rainwater from your downpipe to a storage tank and filtering it on the way to remove coarse material like leaves.
 Depending on the use the water is going to be put to, finer filtering and disinfection may be needed as well.

-The components needed for a whole house rainwater harvesting system include the following:
+The components needed for a whole house rainwater harvesting system include:

 - A storage tank